jefdaj/horcrux/README.md

    Horcrux will prompt you to do that.

 3. If you can you should read the source code.
 It's about 400 lines of Python.
-   Alternatively, Horcrux can print out all the commands as it runs them (add `-v`).
+   Alternatively, Horcrux can print out all the commands as it runs them.
-   (NOTE: partially implemented)
    You could re-run them yourself separately.
    Then you only have to trust the TAILS + Debian developers.
+   (NOTE: not implemented yet)

 The offline environment might seem like too much work, but is necessary if you want to protect something important, like cryptocurrency or highly sensitive documents.